QuantumFusion-network/spec/docs/ADR/0027-ai-assisted-review.md

 - "Does it... catches the our project structure?
 So we have separate `spec` repository and it have a project. does it... understand that if I submit a pull request to `qf-solochain` repository it should catch like context from... this project from the issue" (Sviatoslav Alekseev, 2025-10-29)
 - "Did you measure time for review and then compare tools in your usage or ... compare tools [with] manual review" (Alexander Lygin, 2025-10-29)

+- I think [Codex] have auto code review function.
+So it's not like manual things... and you could have a code review guidelines and automatically code review the new pull requests from the set of repositories ...
+Yeah, it obviously requests the at least ChatGPT Plus subscription (Sviatoslav Alekseev, 2025-11-05)
+- Same about Copilot... you can add it as your reviewer.
+At least in an open pull request, I can see that when I request reviews, I can request review from a Copilot added to reviewers list and so it's probably not IDE only (Alisher Khassanov, 2025-11-05)
+- What if could I enable ...
+Codex agent into our repository? ...
+For example, if I am suggesting the pull request here. ...
+Is there admin privileges required or what? ...
+I mean, if we don't want to buy another subscription, I could just share mine and use the Codex inside the pull request ... if you want to test it and check how it works (Sviatoslav Alekseev, 2025-11-05)

 ## Glossary

 * **Static Code Analysis**: Analyzing source code without executing it to find bugs, security vulnerabilities, and code quality issues